 Pricing Overview

 Pearl sells two flagship products and a handful of add-ons.
 Each is priced separately, and the company prefers to quote practices through a sales conversation rather than a checkout page.
-Based on third-party listings (GetApp, Capterra, Nerdisa, dental software guides) and Patterson Dental promotional materials, here is what the public data shows:
+Based on third-party directory listings, Patterson Dental promotional materials, and Pearl's own product pages, here is what the public data shows:

-- Second Opinion (real-time radiographic AI) starts around $299 per month per location on a flat-rate subscription, according to GetApp's published listing.
-A free trial is available.
+- Second Opinion (real-time radiographic AI) starts around $299 per month on a flat-rate subscription, according to Pearl's Capterra listing, with a free trial available.1

-- Practice Intelligence (operational analytics layered on top of Second Opinion) is the more substantial line item, with third-party reviews citing roughly $549 per month (or about $494/month if prepaid) per office, plus a one-time historical AI analysis fee.
+- Practice Intelligence (operational analytics layered on top of Second Opinion) is the more substantial line item.
+Third-party reviews list it starting at roughly $549 per month (or about $494/month if prepaid annually) per office,2 plus a one-time $500 historical AI analysis fee per office.3

 - Smart Margin (insurance claim cleanup) and AI-powered insurance verification are quoted custom — there is no published list price.

 - Enterprise and DSO pricing is volume-based and negotiated.
-PDS Health rolled Pearl out to 1,100+ locations and Coast Dental to 88 — those deals are clearly nothing like the single-practice rate card.
+Pearl reports it was selected by PDS Health across its 1,100+ practices5 and is deploying across Coast Dental's 88 offices6 — deals that are clearly nothing like the single-practice rate card.

-For a typical single-location general practice running Second Opinion plus Practice Intelligence, a reasonable budgeting estimate is $700–$900 per month in subscription costs after setup.
+For a typical single-location general practice running Second Opinion plus Practice Intelligence, our own budgeting estimate is roughly $700–$900 per month in subscription costs after setup.
 Solo practices that only want the diagnostic layer can start closer to $300/month.
+(Those two ranges are TMR estimates built from the sourced $299 and $549 figures above, not quoted bundle prices.)

 What's Included in Each Plan